About the indoor environment and health

 Children and infants are also more susceptible to indoor air pollutants.
 Children are still growing and developing, and have immature immune systems.
 They also inhale a larger dose of air per unit of body mass at a given level of activity than adults .

-Read more about populations more at risk from environmental hazards on the 'who is more at risk' webpage.
+Read more about populations more at risk from environmental hazards on the 'who is more vulnerable' webpage.

 12. Howden-Chapman P, Matheson A, Crane J, Viggers H, Cunningham M, Blakely T, et al. 2007.
 Effect of insulating existing houses on health inequality: cluster randomised study in the community.
 British Medical Journal 334(7591): 460. doi: 10.1136/bmj.39246.620486.AE